Maximising the value of your business when selling: Now, in a year or two, or long term.

 Selling now: Getting your house in order.

 No matter how urgent your sale, there are certain bases that must be covered for your selling price to match the true value of your company.
-Without these, many potential buyers will not even look at your business and those that do, will start from an unnecessarily wary position.
+Without these, many potential buyers will not even look at your business and those that do, will start from an unnecessarily wary position and lost confidence is hard to recover.
 They include:

-a) Annual accounts: These must be complete and well presented, going back at least three years.
+a) Annual accounts: These must be complete, timely and well presented, going back at least three years.
 They should include a brief commentary, i.e. an interpretation which explains the overall picture and looks ahead.

 b) Financial management information: Show that you are in control.
-It greatly comforts a buyer to see that you know your margins and overheads, who your good and bad payers are, what cash in the business, predicted cash flow and more.
+It greatly comforts a buyer to see that you know your margins and overheads, who your good and bad payers are, what cash in the business, projected cash flow and more.
 At least half of the business owners we meet do not know these things.
 When they do, they invariably see things they want to change.
-Modern bookkeeping software can be a great help here because it makes it easy to show such information in a format with which potential buyers are often familiar.
+Modern bookkeeping software can be a great help because it makes it easy to show such information in a format familiar to potential buyers.

 c) Contracts with employees, suppliers and customers: